• Skip to primary navigation

 I knew this small office transformation wasn't going to happen overnight.
 First, I made a plan and started a mood board.
 (Read more about using mood boards in this post).
 I started to collect desk design ideas and ideas of how I wanted the small office to look.

-Because the space is tiny, buying a corner desk didn't seem to be a viable option.
-Then, I started looking into how we could build a DIY small corner desk.
+Because the space is tiny, buying a corner desk didn't seem to be a viable option so, I started looking into how we could build a DIY small corner desk.

 Maximizing storage - Another problem solved